 Specific job growth for cell biologists was not available, but the U.S. Bureau of Labor Statistics provides data for microbiology, a similar field.
 Microbiologists can expect an increase of 4% for available jobs from 2018-2028.
 The mean annual salary for this occupation was reported as $81,150 in May 2018.

 Professors are responsible for developing minds, which will continue to shape the future of science in their discipline.
 They are responsible for instructing and evaluating students, as well as keeping up-to-date on resent developments in their field.
 Some professors may also conduct original research.
 Professors are required to hold a graduate education; tenured professors may need to hold a doctorate in developmental, molecular or cellular biology.

-The U.S. Bureau of Labor Statistics (BLS) predicts job growth for all postsecondary teachers will rise faster than average compared with other occupations with an estimate of 13% increase from 2014 to 2024.
-The BLS also states the mean annual salary for postsecondary biological science teachers in May of 2015 to be $86,830.
+The U.S. Bureau of Labor Statistics (BLS) predicts job growth for all postsecondary teachers will rise much faster than average compared with other occupations with an estimate of 12% increase from 2018 to 2028.
+The BLS also states the mean annual salary for postsecondary biological science teachers in May of 2018 to be $97,340.